halvorsanden/sssysfonts/README.md

 # sssysfonts

-[Stylestage](https://github.com/5t3ph/stylestage) contribution to showcase the use of system fonts
+[Style Stage](https://github.com/5t3ph/stylestage) contribution to showcase the use of system fonts

 ### Goals